mr-c/shouldacite/decision-tree.md

 ## 2. Did the software play a critical part in, or contributed something unique to, your research?

+Hint: If you extend, script or automate the software, then you should cite the code.

 * If **yes**, then you must cite the software.
 * If **not**, or if you don't know, continue to question 3.